Locations:

 What should I expect during a chlamydia test?

-Your provider gives you a clean cup and asks you to urinate (pee) in it.
+Your provider gives you a clean cup and asks you to pee in it.
 Follow your provider’s instructions carefully when collecting a urine sample.
-You’ll need to collect the urine as soon as it starts to come out (first-catch sample).
+You’ll need to collect the pee as soon as it starts to come out (first-catch sample).

 Instead of a urine sample, your provider might collect a sample of secretions from your genitals or anus.
 They gather this sample by rubbing a cotton swab on the inside of your vagina, penis or anus.
-If your provider suspects that you have a chlamydia infection in your eye, they will collect a fluid sample from your eye.
+If your provider suspects that you have a chlamydia infection in your eye, they’ll collect a fluid sample from your eye with a cotton swab.

-If you’re using an at-home chlamydia test, you will collect the sample yourself.
+If you’re using an at-home chlamydia test, you’ll collect the sample yourself.
 Be sure to follow the instructions on the test kit carefully.

 What should I expect after a chlamydia test?